-Ophthalmologist vs. Optometrist: How to Choose the Best Eye Care Provider for Your Needs
+Ophthalmologist or Optometrist: How to Choose the Best Eye Care Provider for Your Needs

 When it comes to your eye and vision health, knowing which kind of care provider you need can save you both time and money.
-Ophthalmologists and optometrists both play an important role in providing eye care, but their levels of training and expertise are quite different.
+Both an ophthalmologist and optometrist play an important role in providing eye care, but their levels of training and expertise are quite different.

 Below we take a closer look at the difference between an ophthalmologist and an optometrist and the specialized care you can expect to receive from different types of eye doctors.